Click any question below to get the answers you’re looking for!

 "Unscheduled" does not mean "Unorganized"

 We don't leave you to your own devices when it comes to getting your game to the virtual table.
 Whenever you sign on to the Discord server during a live event, you will find a moderator ready to help you get oriented and find a playtest to join.
-It's unlikely you'll have to wait more than 15-30 minutes for a new playtest to start.
+It's unlikely you'll have to wait more than 15-30 minutes for a new playtest to start -- and there are plenty of metagames in the Discord ATTENDEE BENEFITS section and drop-in socialization in the COFFEE TALK section to participate in while you wait.
 (See "How does unscheduled playtesting work?" in this FAQ for more details.)

-Please note that another core value at Protospiel is to put in as much playtesting time as you get out. (i.e. if 4 people spend 1 hour playtesting for you, you should aim to spend 4 hours playtesting for others.)
+Please note that our Golden Rule at Protospiel is to put in as much playtesting time as you get out. (i.e. if 4 people spend 1 hour playtesting for you, you should aim to spend 4 hours playtesting for others.)

 If Protospiel Online will be your first time attending any Protospiel, we recommend that you playtest at least one game for another designer before you make your own call for playtesters.
 It is our firm belief that playtesting for other designers is one of the best ways to become a better designer yourself.